February 24, 2025

 Cons

-• Integration is tricky, requiring solid IT skills
+• This ERP integration can be tricky, requiring technical IT skills

 • Higher costs, as managing multiple services adds up